theHdd4/TrinityFastAPIDjangoReact/README.md

   docker compose build frontend
   ```

-  The frontend is exposed at `https://trinity.quantmatrixai.com` through
+  The frontend is exposed at `https://trinity.quantmatrixai.com` or
-  Cloudflare Tunnel while Traefik proxies `/admin/` to the Django container and
+  `https://trinity-dev.quantmatrixai.com` through Cloudflare Tunnel while Traefik proxies `/admin/` to the Django container and
   `/api/` to the FastAPI service.
 Traefik strips the `/admin` prefix so Django
   receives requests under `/api/` and `/admin/` as defined in `config/urls.py`.
   Login requests therefore go to `/admin/api/accounts/login/` when accessed